gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 If you won't fix this, I will."
 He raised the ax,
 took a step forward,
-and tripped as a cobblestone suddenly jutted upward.
+and yelped as something invisible knocked him off his feet.

 "No,"
-Shaper Leaf said.
+Commander Leaf said coldly.
-The old tortoise could barely stand, but his eyes were as bright as Dockety's lasers.
+The old tortoise could barely stand, but his glare was as bright as Dockety's lasers and the arm pointed at Bluster was as steady as a mountain.

+Bluster scrambled to his feet.
-Bluster looked back and forth between the shaper and the bot, then spat on the cobblestones, thrust the ax back into Zeke's hands, then turned and walked away without saying a word.
+He looked back and forth between the shaper and the bot, then spat on the cobblestones and walked away without saying a word.

-"Thanks," Maddy said to the shaper, helping him sit back down.
+"Thanks," Maddy said to the old tortoise, helping him sit down.

-Shaper Leaf nodded.
+Commander Leaf nodded.
 "What was that thing they took from you?"

 Maddy shook her head.